Hybrid Manager HA/DR recovery

 apiVersion: velero.io/v1 kind: Schedule metadata: name: custom-velero-backup-kube-state namespace: velero spec: schedule: 0 \* \* \* \* skipImmediately: false template: includedNamespaces: \- '\*' includedResources: \- storagelocations.biganimal.enterprisedb.com \- clusterwrappers.beacon.enterprisedb.com \- backupwrappers.beacon.enterprisedb.com snapshotVolumes: false ttl: 168h

-The DR procedure is defined as the series of manual steps that need to be taken from the deployment of a new appliance, to the moment that it’s possible to restore your Postgres clusters using the normal restore procedure.
+The DR procedure is defined as the series of manual steps that you need to take from the deployment of a new appliance to the moment that it’s possible to restore your Postgres clusters using the normal restore procedure.

 Warning

-The procedure is based on the 1.0 release of the appliance, and is subject to constant change as feature set changes.
-It must be constantly tested and updated to remain valid.
+The procedure is based on the 1.0 release of the appliance and is subject to constant change as the feature set changes.
+You must constantly test and update it for it to remain valid.

 1. Confirm availability of backups